tejas153/100_Days_of_Code/R1_Log.md

 # 100DaysOfCode Log - Round 1 - Tejas S

 This is the log of my #100DaysOfCode challenge.
 Started on Thursday, July 1, 2021.
-Also inspired by #66DaysOfData campaign started by Ken Jee
+Also inspired by [#66DaysOfData](https://www.66daysofdata.com/) campaign started by Ken Jee.

 ## Template:
 ### #R1 Day 1: July 1, 2021